-- 1 The Licensing functions of the Council shall be carried out by the following bodies: - 1.1 A full Licensing Committee of 15 Councillors

-- 1.2 Sub-Committees to be established by the Licensing Committee on an ad hoc basis, comprising 3 Councillors drawn from the full Committee, to deal with matters under the Licensing Act 2003 and the Gambling Act 2003. - 1.3 Sub-Committees to be established by the Licensing Committee on an ad hoc basis, comprising 5 Councillors (with a quorum of 3) drawn from the full Committee (of which at least one shall, subject to availability, be the Chair or Vice-Chair of the full Committee), to deal with 'general' licensing matters. - 1.4 The requirement of political proportionality under section 15 of the Local Government and Housing Act 1989 is waived in relation to the sub-committee established under the above sub-paragraph. - 2 Before any Councillor who is a member of the Licensing Committee can attend a meeting and participate in the business of the meeting, the determination of an application or appeal by any individual or body, that Councillor must have attended a suitable training course dealing with the quasi-judicial nature of the role of the Committee.
+- 1 The Licensing functions of the Council shall be carried out by the following bodies: - 1.1 A full Licensing Committee of 15 Councillors - 1.2 Sub-Committees to be established by the Licensing Committee on an ad hoc basis, comprising 3 Councillors drawn from the full Committee, to deal with matters under the Licensing Act 2003 and the Gambling Act 2003. - 1.3 Sub-Committees to be established by the Licensing Committee on an ad hoc basis, comprising 5 Councillors (with a quorum of 3) drawn from the full Committee (of which at least one shall, subject to availability, be the Chair or Vice-Chair of the full Committee), to deal with 'general' licensing matters. - 1.4 The requirement of political proportionality under section 15 of the Local Government and Housing Act 1989 is waived in relation to a sub-committee established under the above sub-paragraph. - Before any Councillor who is a member of the Licensing Committee can attend a meeting and participate in the business of the meeting, the determination of an application or appeal by any individual or body, that Councillor must have attended a suitable training course dealing with the quasi-judicial nature of the role of the Committee.

-- 3 The Licensing Committee and its Sub-Committees have responsibility for the following licensing and registration functions of the Council:

-- 3.1 Caravan sites and moveable dwellings/camping sites

-- 3.2 Hackney carriages and private hire vehicles, drivers and operators

-- 3.3 Sex shops and sex cinemas

-- 3.4 Performances of hypnotism

-- 3.5 Acupuncture, tattooing, semi-permanent skin colouring, cosmetic piercing and electrolysis

-- 3.6 Pleasure boats and vessels

-- 3.7 Market and street trading

-- 3.8 Premises for the preparation of food

-- 3.9 Scrap yards and motor salvage operators

-- 3.10 Dog breeding, pet shops, animal breeding, animal trainers and exhibitors, zoos and wild animals

-- 3.11 Employment of children

-- 3.12 Charitable collections

-- 3.13 Operation of loudspeakers

-- 3.14 Storage of celluloid
+- The Licensing Committee and its Sub-Committees have responsibility for the following licensing and registration functions of the Council: - 3.1 Caravan sites and moveable dwellings/camping sites - 3.2 Hackney carriages and private hire vehicles, drivers and operators - 3.3 Sex shops and sex cinemas - 3.4 Performances of hypnotism - 3.5 Acupuncture, tattooing, semi-permanent skin colouring, cosmetic piercing and electrolysis - 3.6 Pleasure boats and vessels - 3.7 Market and street trading - 3.8 Premises for the preparation of food - 3.9 Scrap yards and motor salvage operators - 3.10 Dog breeding, pet shops, animal breeding, animal trainers and exhibitors, zoos and wild animals - 3.11 Employment of children